monome-community/norns-community/README.md

 ## how do I get my script on norns.community?

-After your pull request is merged to the [community catalog](https://github.com/monome/norns-community) it will *automatically appear* on [norns.community](https://norns.community).
-The website refreshes nightly at 00:00 UTC, on every merge to `main`, or on demand by admins.
+After your pull request is merged to the [community catalog](https://github.com/monome/norns-community) it will *automatically appear* on [norns.community](https://norns.community), provided the default branch of your script's repository is named `main`.
+The website refreshes nightly at 00:00 UTC, on every merge to its `main` branch, or on demand by admins.
 [This GitHub action](https://github.com/monome-community/norns-community/actions/workflows/build.yml) has all the details.

 For script authors, this means: